|

 Paris in 2026: The TL;DR

 Experience a slower side of Paris through a walking tour of historic landmarks.
-This 2026 guide prioritizes authentic photography tips, updated museum booking requirements for the Louvre, and exploring the best slow-travel neighbourhoods like Montmartre and the Palais Garnier district.
+This 2026 guide prioritizes authentic photography tips.
+With updated museum booking requirements, and exploring the best slow-travel neighbourhoods like Montmartre and the Palais Garnier district.

-This guide is curated for the solo explorer and travel photographer who values “Slow Travel.”
-We focus on iconic landmarks like the Louvre and Palais Garnier not just as tourist stops, but as deep visual narratives.
+The Intent: This guide is curated for the solo explorer and travel photographer who values depth over distance.
+We focus on iconic landmarks not just as tourist stops, but as deep visual narratives.

 Arriving in Paris: The Rhythm of the Streets

 Paris has a way of welcoming you before you even realize it.
 Arriving via a direct Air France flight, the transition into the city is seamless.
-The streets hum softly, cafés spill onto sidewalks, and the city’s rhythm begins to set the tone.
+In 2026, the “Train + Air” partnership has expanded, allowing you to bundle your flight with SNCF/OUIGO rail tickets in a single digital booking—perfect for those continuing on to Lyon or the coast.

 Roland’s Pro-Tip: To truly experience Paris, ditch the rigid itinerary.
-After checking into your hotel, spend your first hour simply walking the local arrondissement (district) to find your rhythm.
+After checking into your hotel, spend your first hour simply walking the local arrondissement (district).
+As a TMAC Gold Medalist, I find that the best “people-first” shots happen in the unscripted moments between the landmarks.

 Air France airplane parked at Charles de Gaulle Airport (CDG) in Paris.